-Flagship Communities Real Estate Investment Trust is an unincorporated, open-ended real estate investment trust established pursuant to a declaration of trust dated as of August 12, 2020 (as subsequently amended and restated, the "Declaration of Trust") under the laws of the Province of Ontario.
+Flagship Communities Real Estate Investment Trust is an unincorporated, open-ended real estate investment trust established pursuant to a declaration of trust dated August 12, 2020 (as subsequently amended and restated, the "Declaration of Trust") under the laws of the Province of Ontario.
 The registered office of the REIT is located at 199 Bay Street, Suite 4000, Toronto, Ontario, M5L 1A9, Canada.
 The head office of the REIT is located at 467 Erlanger Road, Erlanger, Kentucky, 41018, United States.
 The REIT has been formed for the purpose of owning and operating a portfolio of income-producing MHCs, and related assets, all of which are located in the United States.

-The operations of the REIT commenced on October 7, 2020 when it completed its initial public offering ("IPO" of 6,250,000 Units) for gross proceeds of \$93,750.
-Following certain reorganization transactions, upon closing of the IPO, the vendor of certain of the REIT's initial MHCs merged with and into Flagship Operating, LLC, a limited liability company subsidiary of the REIT, and the vendor of certain further of the REIT's initial MHCs was contributed to Flagship Operating, LLC.
-As a result, upon completion of the merger and contribution, and certain related transactions, some of which took place on November 2, 2020, all of the REIT's initial MHCs and the remaining assets comprising the REIT's initial "portfolio" are now indirectly held by the REIT through its indirect ownership of Flagship Operating, LLC.
+The operations of the REIT commenced on October 7, 2020 when it completed its initial public offering of 6,250,000 Units for gross proceeds of \$93,750.
+Following certain reorganization transactions, and certain related transactions, some of which took place on November 2, 2020, all of the REIT's initial MHCs and the remaining assets comprising the REIT's initial "portfolio" became indirectly held by the REIT through its indirect ownership of Flagship Operating, LLC.
 The initial portfolio was comprised of 45 MHCs with 8,255 lots located in four contiguous states in the U.S.: (i) Kentucky; (ii) Indiana; (iii) Ohio; and (iv) Tennessee (the "Initial Communities").
-The Initial Communities are strategically concentrated in key markets where REIT management has comprehensive knowledge and experience, including the REIT's largest markets of Louisville, Cincinnati and Evansville.
-Proceeds from the IPO were also used to repay approximately \$13,600 of indebtedness and to fund transaction costs associated with the offering.